federicozappone/sun_sensor_heading_estimation/README.md

 This program has been tested using a Raspberry PI 4 and a camera module with fisheye lens.
 We use the standard VideoCapture from OpenCV which supports most USB and RPI cameras.
+The system could be augmented with a GPS sensor to acquire the current location in real time.

 ## Creators